KDB-X Python Migration from PyKX

 kx.config.pykx_config_location. - If unset, creates a new file at

-~/.kx/config-pykx. - The function no longer adds values to
+- Values are no longer added to

 kx.util.install_q changes

-config_fileargument (defaults topykx_config_location). - Added a
+config_fileargument (defaults topykx_config_location). - Added

 config_profileargument (defaults topykx_config_profile).

-Removed or replaced options
+Removed and replaced options

 - Removed

-PYKX_ALLOCATOR - Added
+PYKX_ALLOCATOR. - Added

-PYKX_NO_ALLOCATORto allow users to opt out - Removed
+PYKX_NO_ALLOCATORto opt out. - Removed

---pykxalloc(QARGS/q command-line option) - Added
+--pykxalloc(QARGS/q command-line option). - Added

---pykxnoallocas the new opt-out flag
+--pykxnoallocas the new opt-out flag.

 Library loading and command-line changes